hunterlong/ethexporter/README.md

 # ETHexporter [![Docker Build Status](https://img.shields.io/docker/build/hunterlong/ethexporter.svg)](https://hub.docker.com/r/hunterlong/ethexporter/)

-A lightweight Prometheus exporter that will output Ethereum wallet balances from a list of addresses you specify.
+A lightweight Prometheus exporter and [Grafana Dashboard](https://grafana.com/dashboards/6970) that will output Ethereum wallet balances from a list of addresses you specify.
 ETHexporter attaches to a geth server to fetch ethereum wallet balances for your Grafana dashboards.
 Many of you probably want to chart your ERC20 token balances, feel free to use [TOKENexporter](https://github.com/hunterlong/tokenexporter).
 If you also want a Bitcoin prometheus exporter, you can use [BTCexporter](https://github.com/hunterlong/btcexporter) which uses blockchain.info API.

 ## Watch Addresses
 The `addresses.txt` file holds all the addresses to fetch balances for.
 Use the format `name:address` on each new line.